bczoma/solace-kubernetes-quickstart/pubsubplus/README.md

 | `storage.persistent`           | `false` to use ephemeral storage at pod level; `true` to request persistent storage through a StorageClass | `true`, false is not recommended for production use  |
 | `storage.useStorageClass`      | Name of the StorageClass to be used to request persistent storage volumes                               | `standard`                                              |
 | `storage.size`                 | Size of the persistent storage to be used; Refer to the Solace documentation for storage configuration requirements | `20Gi`                                      |

+For more ways to override default values, refer to [Customizing the Chart Before Installing](//helm.sh/docs/using_helm/#customizing-the-chart-before-installing).